Vacation rental houses in Sicamous

 From November to March, Sicamous gets freezing temperatures and lots of snow.
 For an iconic Canadian winter, layer on the snow gear and explore the countryside by snowshoeing and cross-country skiing.
 Four alpine ski resorts are within a 1.5-hour vicinity of Sicamous.
 In February, the annual Sicamous Winter Carnival offers hot air balloon rides and snow sculpting competitions, among other activities.

-What are the top things to do in Sicamous?
+Top things to do in Sicamous

 The Enchanted Forest